 Rev. Dallas Thomas

 Dallas and Ruth Thomas worked as missionaries with the Wesleyan Church, based in Papua New Guinea for three years in the early 1990’s.
 Upon their return to Australia, they established World Hope International, while Dallas also served in the elected role of National Director of Wesleyan World Missions.
-Dallas is General Manager at Vonex Telecom whilst continuing to serve part time as the Missions Director.
-He is passionate about the development and structuring of National Church Leadership in a sustainable way.
-Dallas and Ruth have three children and six grandchildren.
+He has worked as General Manager at Vonex Telecom up until recently when moving to part time remote work.
+This has allowed them to volunteer their time and skills in various parts of the world, but most recently at the Noro Training Centre.

 National Director of Wesleyan World Missions